MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-collecting-logs.md

 # Mobile Broadband Collecting Logs

-Follow these steps to collect the logs related to Mobilebroadband on a Windows Desktop Device:
+Follow these steps to collect the logs related to mobile broadband on a Windows Desktop Device:
 ```
 *  Open an Administrator Command Prompt window
 *  Run the below command to start tracing